NYPL/engineering-general/standards/peer-review.md

   - This helps reviewers track the current status of open PRs and plan time for review work
   - Additional rounds of review SHOULD be completed until the PR can be either merged or closed

+- Engineers SHOULD utilize the Draft PR status to socialize work in progress and to solicit feedback
+  - Reviewers SHOULD NOT use the "request changes" option on draft PR reviews
+  - When a draft PR is ready for full review the requesting engineer MUST update its status and request (or re-request) review from relevant team members

 # Peer Review

 - All peer review MUST comply with our [Engineering Values](../culture/values.md)